Carlsbad, Ca Holistic Dentist Offers Natural Cures For Sleep Apnea

 Do you snore chronically, loudly, and erratically?
 Snore often or have insomnia?
-Wake with a dry throat, or headache?
+Wake with a dry throat or headache?
 Are you tired during the day, forgetful, or moody?
-You may have sleep disordered breathing, making you two and a half times more likely to cause a motor vehicle accident than those who sleep peacefully.
+You may have sleep-disordered breathing, making you two and a half times more likely to cause a motor vehicle accident than those who sleep peacefully.
 You are also at increased risk of heart attack, stroke, depression, anxiety, obesity, and other grave health issues.
 Maybe you have tried conventional cures for sleep apnea without success, or simply want a natural approach to better sleep.
 Dr. Al A. Fallah in Carlsbad, CA can help.

 Have you wondered, “can sleep apnea be cured naturally?”
 You aren’t alone.
 Many individuals seeking non-CPAP sleep apnea cures in Carlsbad, CA make their way to Dr. Fallah’s office.

 Oral appliance therapy can be an alternative to a CPAP machine.
-The appliance holds the mouth slightly open and the jaw forward to keep the airway temporarily clear.
+The appliance holds the mouth slightly open and the jaw forwards to keep the airway temporarily clear.
 Dr. Fallah instead recommends DNA appliance therapy.
 The DNA or mRNA appliance takes an entirely different approach.
 Known as epigenetic orthodontics, this FDA-approved treatment corrects the source of your narrowed airway.
 Worn from evening until morning, it gently allows the body to expand the size of the upper arch.
 This increases nasal airway volume and reduces mouth breathing.
-By providing both maxilla (upper jaw) and mandibular correction, proper bite is also restored.
+By providing both maxilla (upper jaw) and mandibular correction, the proper bite is also restored.

 Physical and mental stressors throughout the day place great demands on the body, depleting energy resources.
 The overarching purpose of sleep is to give the body a period of reduced energy expenditure.
 Metabolism plummets by as much as ten percent during sleep.